nd265/clustering/_sources/clustering.md

 We begin the K-means \index{K-means!algorithm} algorithm by picking K, and randomly assigning a roughly equal number of observations to each of the K clusters.
-An example random initialization is shown in Figure \@ref(fig:10-toy-kmeans-init).
+An example random initialization is shown in {numref}`toy-kmeans-init-1`